If you're happy to accept these cookies, simply continue browsing.

 The University of Aberdeen is very pleased to offer a 20% discount on postgraduate tuition fees for all alumni.
 Further information can be found on our Finance and Funding pages.

-Upon graduation you will be able to pursue a career in a variety of academic and industrial areas including clinical research, preclinical lab-based research, business development with expert knowledge in life sciences and Bioinformatics/biostatistics.
+Upon graduation you will be able to pursue a career in a variety of academic and commercial sectors including clinical research, preclinical lab-based research, business development with expert knowledge in life sciences and Bioinformatics/biostatistics.

 Information About Staff Changes